DianaCPeterson/dog-liker-challenge/README.md

   },
 ]
 ```
-6. DELIVERABLE 1: Write code in `App.js` that fetches all dogs from the server and then renders them inside in the `div` with the `id` of `dogs`.
+6. **DELIVERABLE 1**: Write code in `App.js` that fetches all dogs from the server and then renders them inside in the `div` with the `id` of `dogs`.
 Each dog should be represented in an individual div that looks like:
 ```jsx
 <div className="dog">
     <img src="#IMAGE HERE#" alt="#NAME HERE#">